randomstring/FRC-Programming-Curriculum/Lessons/01-Lesson.md

 ![New GitHub repo](https://raw.githubusercontent.com/randomstring/FRC-Programming-Curriculum/master/Lessons/imgs/GitHub_new_repo.png)

 Fill out the form just like it is in the picture.
 The repository name should match the name of the local project directory.
 In this case "MyFirstRobot".
 The other fields are not critical, but it is good practice to give a good one sentice description for your projects.
-The setting the ".gitignore" option to "Java" tells git to ignore temporary files that might get created and shouldn't be stored in git.
+Leave the setting the ".gitignore" option to "None."

 Click the green "Clone or download" button and copy the URL.
 You'll need that for the next step.
 For me the URL looks like "https://github.com/randomstring/MyFirstRobot.git" yours will have your own username instead of "randmstring."